-As parking and circulation space around the school is limited, our staff are outside to help children safely come in and out of the school building.
-We also have traffic security staff on our team.
-We ask that you follow their guidance when using our specially designed drop-off and pick-up systems.
-We strongly encourage parents to remain in their cars and use our drop-off and pick-up zones to avoid congestion and delays.
+As parking and circulation space around the school is limited, our staff are outside to ensure childrens' safety.
+Please follow their guidance and only use our designated drop-off and pick-up zones to avoid congestion and delays.
 Your child's safety is always our first concern.
-We appreciate your cooperation and attention while driving and parking at busy times.